Australian shares set to open higher, NZ down

-Oct 11 (Reuters) - Australian shares were set to gain at open for a fifth straight session on Wednesday in tandem with a higher Wall Street finish after dovish comments from U.S. Federal Reserve officials, though investor caution prevailed amid political tensions in the Middle East.
+Oct 12 (Reuters) - Australian shares were set to open higher for a sixth straight session on Thursday, tracking a higher Wall Street overnight finish, as the release of minutes from the U.S. Federal Reserve's last meeting boosted investor hopes around rates remaining steady.

-The local share price index futures YAPcm1 rose 0.4%, a 61.4-point premium to the underlying S&P/ASX 200 index close.
-The benchmark closed 1% higher on Tuesday.

 [NEWS1])) Keywords: AUSTRALIA STOCKS/MORNING